ClaspTV/ASSIST-Service/README.md

   * If testing from a mobile phone, you can use any bonjour discovery app such as https://apps.apple.com/de/app/discovery-dns-sd-browser/id305441017
 * **Result** - Confirm that you are able to discover the ASSIST Service on the Android TV.

-## Assist Service Information Test
+## ASSIST Service Information Test

 * **Setup** - Ensure your laptop and the Android TV are on the same Wifi network.
 * **Steps**